Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ### yBounds example

 The `yBounds` can be useful to take measurements of the surface of underground caves or The Nether dimension.
-For example: `GET /heightmap?dimension=nether&blocks=air,lava,magma_block&yBounds=..100`, resulting in this response:
+For example: `GET /heightmap?dimension=nether&blocks=air,#lava,magma_block&yBounds=..100`.
+This starts measurements at Y=100, below the typical upper ceiling of The Nether dimension.
+This results in this response:

 ```json
 [